 Felicity specialises in public law and human rights.
-She has particular expertise in representing young and vulnerable people, in both the criminal justice system and in the community, through judicial review.
-Felicity is also an established criminal practitioner.
-She is admitted to the List of Counsel for the International Criminal Court.
+She has particular expertise in representing young and vulnerable people through judicial review.

 “She produces outstanding work and displays impressive advocacy skills.”